 The 6HU6/EM87 ray tube and associated components can also be left out of the circuit, or added later.
 The eye-candy effect is certainly worth a little extra wiring.
 Other magic eye tubes may be used by making the appropriate wiring changes.
 Russian made 6E1P/EM80/6BR5 magic eye tubes have been seen on eBay for good prices, they should work in this circuit by rewiring the tube pins.

 This is a fairly advanced-level project.
-It takes a lot of technician skills to deconstruct and reconstruct the ampifier circuitry.
-Also, there are plenty of lethal high voltages inside of this amp including 120 VAC and 420 VDC.
+It takes a lot of technical skills to deconstruct and reconstruct the ampifier circuitry.
+Also, there are lethal high voltages inside of this amp including 120 VAC and 420 VDC.
 The project should only be taken on by someone who has experience working with high voltage circuitry.
 The power should always be removed when working on the amp, the circuitry is designed to discharge the capacitors when power is removed, but it's always a good idea to short out the electrolytic capacitors before working on the amp.

 AC Power Input - grounded 120 VAC, 62 Watts Guitar Input 1 - High Impedance Guitar Input 2 - High/Low Impedance Reverb Send Reverb Return Side Channel Output - High Impedance Speaker Output - 8 ohms, 18 Watts

 On/Off (on the back) Input Volume Bass Treble Reverb Send (Dwell) Reverb Return Feedback (Gain) Vibrato/Tremolo Depth Vibrato/Tremolo Speed Vibrato/Tremolo Selector